JockeyJohn R. Velazquez

 DamStarlet's Sister (IRE)

-Her determination comes as no surprise to Brown and owner Peter Brant.
-The now 4-year-old filly came down with pneumonia after finishing second by a neck in the Belmont Oaks Invitational Stakes last July in her United States debut, which ended her sophomore season.
+Sistercharlie, who started her racing career in France, came down with pneumonia after finishing second by a neck in the Belmont Invitational Stakes in July of 2017 in her United States debut, ending her sophomore season.
+The illness was definitely career-threatening, and for a while, looked to be life-threatening.

-Of her illness and return to top form, "It was challenging," said Brown after the Diana victory.
+"It was challenging," said Brown, of getting her through the illness and back to top form.
 "She was pretty sick with a lung infection.
 Fortunately, we were able to overcome it with an excellent team of veterinarians.
-You needed patience, and Peter Brant is a veteran in this game.
+You needed patience, and (owner) Peter Brant is a veteran in this game.
 He understands patience.
 He's seen all aspects of it.
-We gave her all the time she needed and developed her along the way.
-This isn't her ideal distance, nor was the mile and a sixteenth in the Jenny Wiley.
-But just with sheer class, heart, and ability, she can do it."
+We gave her all the time she needed and developed her along the way.”

 |No Replay Available||December 17, 2016||Prix de la Gagnerie||DEAUVILLE||1|